 - Emergency Management Director

 Emergency management directors develop plans that communities use in response to natural and human-made disasters.
-They also typically manage disaster response, coordinating the efforts of law enforcement, public health and safety officials, and nonprofit organizations.
-Most of these jobs require a bachelor's and significant prior experience.
+These workers also manage disaster response, coordinating the efforts of law enforcement, public health and safety officials, and nonprofit organizations.
+Most of these jobs require a bachelor's and significant experience.

 - Information Security Analyst